North Kansas City, Missouri: Primary and secondary schools

 North Kansas City School District is the area school district.
 Most of the residentially-zoned areas of North Kansas City are zoned to Briarcliff Elementary School, while portions are zoned to Crestview Elementary School.
 All portions of NKC are zoned to Northgate Middle School and North Kansas City High School.

+Tertiary education and libraries

-North Kansas City Library
+Metropolitan Community College has the North Kansas City school district in its taxation area.

 North Kansas City Library, located at the southeast corner of 23rd and Howell, offers loans of books, magazines, video tapes, DVDs, and compact discs.
 The library is run by the city and is not a part of the Kansas City Public Library or the Mid-Continent Public Library systems.

 Healthcare

 North Kansas City Hospital, founded in 1958, is a primary acute care center with 451 beds.

 Infrastructure

-Fiberoptic network

-liNKCity is one of the first municipally operated broadband networks in the state and provides speeds of up to 1 gigabit per second.
+liNKCity is one of the first municipally operated broadband networks in the state and provides up to 1 gigabit per second.
 For all residential citizens, it is free of cost and starts at 100 megabits per second.
 In 2005, the City of North Kansas City began construction of its own fiber optic network, and service began in 2006.
-In 2014, the City entered into an agreement for liNKCity to be managed by a third-party provider, DataShack.
+In 2014, the city entered into an agreement for liNKCity to be managed by a third-party provider, DataShack.